-

 Parent Advisory Board

-The Parent Advisory Committee selects a chairperson.
-Each chairperson attends the Program Parent Advisory Board meeting.
-The Parent Advisory Board meets with the Military and Family Readiness Center Flight Chief and Center Directors at least quarterly and with the Mission Support Group Commander at least annually.
-The minutes of the parent advisory meetings are forwarded to the Mission Support Group Commander for review.
+• The Parent Advisory Board Committee selects a chairperson (parent interested in volunteering to chair the board please inform the program director).
+The Parent Advisory Board meets with the Child and Youth Services Flight Chief and program directors at least quarterly and with the Mission Support Group Commander at least annually.
+The minutes of the parent advisory meetings are shared with leadership, available and posted on the parent board at each center.

 Upcoming Events